shamimbhuiyan1/tailwind-card-pricing/README.md

-# Getting Started with Pricing app with tailwind
+# Getting Started with Pricing App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Tailwind with [Package pricing App](https://package-pricing-site.netlify.app/).

 ## Available Scripts